Interested in automatic updating?

 - Convenience: You don't have to do anything.

 - No worries about missing vital updates.

 How it works

-The POS Operations team divides your terminal fleet into three batches defined by you:
+We divide your terminal fleet into three batches defined by you:

 At the start of a work week, usually within a few days after publishing the release notes, we push the new stable release to the terminals in batch 1.